unrestedjade/ghost-junk-drawer/Updates/tegra_and_kadan/readme.txt

 I'm not much of a programmer, but I love developing these two.
 Please reach out on the off chance there's anything you'd like to see as far as features or shell options!

-Update 1.1, October 2022:
+Update 1.1, November 2022:

 	- Added the Costume Party shell
-	- Tegra no longer vanishes while receiving oomox when Kadan tells her to "do that somewhere else".
+	- Tegra no longer vanishes while receiving oomox when Kadan tells her to "do that somewhere else"
 	- Tegra no longer vanishes if she loses at tic-tac-toe while disliking the user.
+	- Tegra no longer vanishes invites the player to "The Price is Right" on opening her menu while she's sleeping (are you sensing a theme?)
 	- Bugfix to Feelings accumulation.
 All positive and negative interactions should now tally correctly.
+	- Bugfix to Kadan's hit counter.
+Hitting Mirror Kadan remains futile, but now Prime Kadan won't irrationally hold your attempts against you.
 	- Warning dialog for Hit interaction should now display consistently whenever Hit tally is zero.
 	- Various typos in dialog corrected.
     	- Option added in config menu: toggle off/on interactive questions during random talk.
     	- Interactive questions are now also available from Tegra and Kadan's "Interact with..." menus.
 Ruthlessly manipulate their feelings toward you at your own pace!
+	- Added a system tray icon.
+	- Fixed issue with the FauxCARS Basic balloon categorization.
+	- Random dialogue now with 20% more randomness!

+Thanks to Zi for all the help with testing!!!